2024 Big 12 Championship Game: Implementing the tiebreakers

 As there were four teams tied for the best record in the conference, the "Multiple-team tiebreaker" was used.
 No team had defeated or lost to the other three, so step 1 was skipped.
 On step 2, the teams were assessed on their records against common opponents: Kansas, Kansas State, UCF, and Utah.
-Arizona State was 4-0, BYU 3-1, Iowa State 3-1, and Colorado 2-2 against those four teams, so Arizona State received the #1 seed.
+Arizona State was 4–0, BYU 3–1, Iowa State 3–1, and Colorado 2–2 against those four teams, so Arizona State received the #1 seed.

 The tiebreaker then reset to determine the #2 seed from the other three teams.
 Again, record against common opponents was used, with Baylor joining the four teams listed above.
 As all three teams had beaten Baylor, BYU and Iowa State were still ahead of Colorado, which was eliminated.
 BYU and Iowa State proceeded to the two-team tiebreaker, and since they had the same results against each common opponent, steps 2 and 3 were indecisive.
-Step 4, assessing Big 12 strength of schedule, resolved the tie in favor of Iowa State: Iowa State's opponents had a combined record of 36-45 within the conference, while BYU's had a record of 31-50.
+Step 4, assessing Big 12 strength of schedule, resolved the tie in favor of Iowa State: Iowa State's opponents had a combined record of 36–45 within the conference, while BYU's had a record of 31–50.

 This will be first time that Iowa State and Arizona State have ever played each other.

 Iowa State

 After being picked to finish sixth in the preseason polls, Iowa State jumped out to their best start in program history by winning their first seven games.
 They stumbled a bit with losses to Texas Tech and Kansas to fall out of the polls but rebounded with three straight wins to close out the season, punctuated by a win over Kansas State in the annual "Farmageddon" that combined with a BYU victory clinched a spot for Iowa State.
-This is their first Big 12 Championship appearance since 2020; Iowa State is looking for their first conference championship since 1912, the longest drought in FBS history.
+This is their first Big 12 Championship appearance since 2020; Iowa State was looking for their first conference championship since 1912, the longest drought in FBS history.

 Arizona State

 In their first season as a Big 12 member, Arizona State was projected by media members to finish last.
 They won just two of their first four conference games before jumping on to a five-game winning streak (with one over 14th-ranked BYU) to close out the season, punctuated by a win over Arizona to clinch their spot.
-This is Arizona State's first conference championship game appearance since the 2013 Pac-12 Football Championship Game; the Sun Devils are looking for their first conference championship since 2007 and first outright title since 1996.
+This is Arizona State's first conference championship game appearance since the 2013 Pac-12 Football Championship Game; the Sun Devils was looking for their first conference championship since 2007 and first outright title since 1996.